 Minimize Your Child’s Risk For Sports Related Injuries

-- Choose sports that are sponsored by your child’s school, community center, or other club to ensure supervision by qualified adults.
+- Choose sports that are sponsored by your child’s school, community center, or other club.
+This ensures supervision by qualified adults.

 - Choose sports based on the skills, size, and maturity level of your child.
 He or she should be able to understand the rules and recognize potential risks.
 A child who is much smaller than his peers has a greater chance of injury playing a sport like pee-wee football versus tee ball.
 A child who is unable to consistently catch a ball is more likely to get hit by a ball while playing baseball or basketball.

-- Choose gear that is sport specific and appropriate: shoes, pads, mouth guards, gender specific clothing, and protective eyewear that have been properly maintained will be the first line of defense.
+- Choose gear that is sport specific and appropriate.
+Properly maintained shoes, pads, mouth guards, gender specific clothing, and protective eye wear is the first line of defense.

 - Finally, if your child does sustain an injury, proper medical attention and rehabilitation can decrease the risk of recurring injuries or development of a chronic condition.
 A physical therapist can develop a program specific to your child’s needs.